LumaPictures/pymel/maintenance/README.md

 ## 9) Make Release and Publish

-  > TODO: figure out if maintenance/makerelease.py still needed, and strip out excess, or port it's necessary bits to poetry.
+  > TODO: figure out if maintenance/makerelease.py still needed, and strip out excess, or port its necessary bits to poetry.
 At minimum, we want the portions that convert the caches to .pyc.zip

   - update the version in `pymel/__init__.py`, commit + push